-We achieve results for clients in these areas using interdisciplinary teams that include industrial and organizational psychologists, instructional technology and gaming experts, instructional systems designers, computational scientists, and human resources and organizational development specialists who have experience spanning the research to practice continuum.
+We leverage our own interdisciplinary talent to include industrial and organizational psychologists, instructional technology and gaming experts, instructional systems designers, computational scientists, and human resources specialists, who have experience spanning the research to practice continuum.
 Our goal is to help maximize the value of your most important asset: your people.

 Dr. Christina Curnow is the director of ICF's Workforce Research Center.
 Dr. Curnow has more than 15 years of experience conducting research and evaluations related to workforce issues, and she uses this expertise to provide organizations with actionable, innovative, and data-driven solutions to their workforce challenges.
 Specifically, she has experience related to training (live and virtual) research and evaluation, test development and validation competency model development and job analysis, and performance measurement and assessment of individual differences.
 In this capacity, she has worked with U.S. federal agencies, the U.S. military, state governments, and local governments.